Anubhvv/Anubhvv/README.md

 ### Hi
+-🔭 I’m currently working on full stack Android development
-- 🎓 I'm pursuing Bachelors in Technology from NSUT, Delhi, majoring in Information Technology (IT), graduating in 2023.
+- 🎓 Graduated in Technology from NSUT, Delhi, majoring in Information Technology (IT) 2023
+- 💬 Ask me about philosophy.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/anubhvag/)